ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 _Tip: Always providing a  `@id` on a `Person` avoids duplicating their other attributes on later mentions of the same person._

-In ROLite, if a file does not list a `creator`, and is within the Research Object's folders, it's creator can reasonably be assumed to be the `creator` of the containing research object.
+In RO-Crate, if a file does not list a `creator`, and is within the Research Object's folders, it's creator can reasonably be assumed to be the `creator` of the containing research object.
 However, where appropriate, the Research Object manifest allows overriding with more precise attribution per resource.
 For instance, if this chart was created by Alice:

 {
             "@id": "data/repository-sizes-chart.png",